saksarip/saksarip/README.md

 - 👋 Hi, I’m Saketh Saripalli, a Computer Science and Finance student at Northeastern University.
 - 👀 I’m interested in creating applications that impact people's lives.
-My studies and work are centered around machine learning and AI, and I hope to start a tech business
+My studies and work are centered around software engineering, finance, machine learning and AI, and I hope to start a tech business

 <!---